478mkharb/devops-learning/Interview/AWS/06-VPC-Networking/README.md

 | Common for ALBs, NAT Gateways, bastions | Common for application servers and databases |
 | Outbound Internet can use the IGW directly | Outbound Internet can use a NAT Gateway if required |

-A subnet is **not public simply because an instance has a public IP**; the subnet's route table must provide a path to an Internet Gateway.
+A subnet is considered public when its route table has a route to an Internet Gateway.
+A public IP alone does not make a subnet public.

 ---